 If you want to keep your collection together, inside the house, a glass cabinet with lighting can be a great option.

-If you really want to get systematic and massage your inner nerd, you can keep each specimen in a white archival box with a label.
+If you really want to get systematic and massage your inner nerd, you can keep each specimen in an archival box with a label.
 Store these in labelled drawers organised by fossil or mineral type (see our 2 part blog on the history of geology!)
 Fossils and minerals with pyrite require special attention.
 Specimens with Pyrite can suffer from ‘Pyrite decay’.
 At around 60% relative humidity Pyrite reacts with Oxygen in the air to form Iron Sulphate and Sulphuric Acid.
 In other words, your ‘metallic’ specimens will crumble away if you don’t protect them.

 The Sulphuric acid destroys the paper boxes and it is this that causes the specimen to eventually crumble apart.
 To best preserve your specimens containing Pyrite, store in a dry environment (around 35% relative humidity), minimise exposure to water and oxygen, avoid extremes in temperature and humidity and store in isolated containers.